Tests Test Coverage Latest release BSD-3 clause license PyPI - Python Version

 Returns:

-• mean longitude of ascending node
+mean_longitude_ascending_node – Mean longitude of ascending node in radians.

 mean_longitude_perigee(jd)